tkw1536/TIPSY/docs/inspector.md

 The side panel also allows exporting and importing the colors as a json file.

+## The URIs Tab

+The URIS tab lists all URIs used by the pathbuilder.
+It is still experimental, and currently only available in debug mode.

 ## The URI Config Tab

 The URI Config Tab allows users to configure how URIs are displayed within TIPSY.